-Minimum Air Pressure

-• 20 psi

-Maximum Air Pressure
+Minimum Air Pressure 20 psi Maximum Air Pressure 80 nsi

-• 80 psi

-Rear Air Spring Valves (Located in rear driver side compartment)
+Rear Air Spring Valves

+(Located inside left rear wheel well)

+-Typical View

 LIGHTS

 All exterior lights should be checked for proper operation each time the vehicle is prepared for a trip.
 Any bulbs which fail to light should be checked and replaced, when necessary, with a new bulb of the same size.
 A failure of more than one light, such as both taillights not operating, may indicate a burned out fuse.
 Check fuse and replace with one of the same rating when necessary.
 If a fuse is not the cause of the problem, the wiring system should be checked immediately by an authorized service center.